smugg99/VSCode-Taskwrappr/README.md

 ## Issues

-If you encounter any issues or have suggestions for new features, please open an issue on the [GitHub repository](https://github.com/smugg99/taskwrappr/issues).
+If you encounter any issues or have suggestions for new features, please open an issue on the [GitHub repository](https://github.com/smugg99/vscode-taskwrappr/issues).

 ## License

 This extension is licensed under the MIT License.
 See the [LICENSE](https://github.com/smugg99/taskwrappr/blob/main/LICENSE) file for more details.

-## Contributing

-We welcome contributions from the community.
-Please read the [contributing guidelines](https://github.com/smugg99/taskwrappr/blob/main/CONTRIBUTING.md) before submitting a pull request.

-## Repository

-The source code for this extension can be found on GitHub: [Taskwrappr GitHub Repository](https://github.com/smugg99/taskwrappr).

 ---

-Thank you for using Taskwrappr!
+Thank you for using VSCode-Taskwrappr!
 If you find this extension helpful, please consider giving it a star on GitHub and leaving a review in the Visual Studio Code Marketplace.